vibakar/terraform-learning/README.md

-learning-2 | Creating EC2 Instance and using default security group of default VPC learning-3 | Creating EC2 Instance and VPC and using default resources in created VPC learning-4 | Creating EC2 Instance and new VPC, Subnet, NACL, Route Table etc.. learning-5 | Creating EC2 Instance and using provisioner to execute script in local learning-6 | Creating EC2 Instance and using provisioner to execute script in remote
+learning-2 | Creating EC2 Instance and using default security group of default VPC learning-3 | Creating EC2 Instance and VPC and using default resources in created VPC learning-4 | Creating EC2 Instance and new VPC, Subnet, NACL, Route Table etc.. learning-5 | using provisioner to execute script in local learning-6 | using provisioner to execute script in remote learning-7 | Using modules

 #### Steps to run each learnings
 * Clone this repo